Martin Escardo. Notes originally written for the module Advanced Functional Programming of the University of Birmingham, UK.

 The identity function

-To introduce functions, we useλ
+To introduce functions, we useλ-abstractions.
+For

 example, the identity function can be defined as follows: